Absence of wandering domains for some real entire functions with bounded singular sets: Further results

-By replacing $W$ with $f^{n_k}(W)$, for $n_k$ sufficiently large, we can assume that $W$ itself contains a curve $\gamma$ as in the claim.
-Note that the component of $U\setminus\gamma$ that is not contained in $D^*$ cannot be simply connected or conformally equivalent to a punctured disk, since $U$ is a hyperbolic domain.
+By replacing $W_0$ with $W_{n_k}$, for $n_k$ sufficiently large, we can assume that $W_0$ contains a curve $\gamma$ as in the claim.
+Note that the component of $U\setminus\gamma$ that contains $\gamma$ on its boundary and is not contained in $D^*$ cannot be simply connected or conformally equivalent to a punctured disc, since every connected component of $U$ is hyperbolic.
 Let us fix $n=n_k$ sufficiently large to ensure that $\gamma$ surrounds $f^n(\gamma)$.